 Yesterday was one of the BEST days I have had in a while.
 During the cool moments of the morning I rode my special dirty palomino paint mare Diva.
 It was a morning of celebration for me, a blooming of possibilities and an igniting of light within my soul.

 Since I rolled my pick up truck on a snowy mountain pass in October of 2012 I have felt a great need to protect my body, brain, and personal space.
 After the accident I pulled myself into myself.
 Spending more time alone than I normally do, I refused invitations with friends to go out because the sounds in public places would retrigger a trauma response within me.
-This past 2.5 years sleep became my best friend, and when not sleeping then quietly painting the house, tilling the gardens, and grooming the horses became my practice.
+In the years that followed, sleep became my best friend, and when not sleeping then quietly painting the house, tilling the gardens, and grooming the horses became my practice.
 Just keeping up with life, and a rapidly growing EFLC business was a struggle.